FirebaseExtended/firechat/website/docs/index.md

 <a name="api_methods"> </a>
 #### API - Public Methods

+`new Firechat(ref, options)`

+> Creates a new instance of Firechat. `ref` is a Firebase Database reference. `options` is a
+> configuration object.
+The only available option is `numMaxMessages` which overrides the default
+> number of messages shown in each chat room.

 `Firechat.setUser(userId, userName, onComplete)`

 > Initiates the authenticated connection to Firebase, loads any user metadata,